slab-itu/scim_kf_citations_2018/README.md

-This code is to reproduce the results of paper entitled "Identifying Important Citations using Contextual Information from Full Text" submitted to JCDL 2017 conference
+This data and code is to reproduce the results of paper entitled "A Novel Machine-Learning Approach to Measuring Scientific Knowledge Flows Using Citation Context Analysis" submitted to Scientometrics journal.